 The majority of online feedback tends to be consumers who are angry about late delivery, damaged delivery or no delivery at all.
 One of the most powerful tools the eCommerce consumer now has is the review and social media.
 Damning words from disgruntled customers can again damage your brand and lose you future sales from potential customers.
 A recent survey by eGain found that of 3,000 consumers surveyed, 30% of British online buyers would abandon their purchases because they’d seen negative reviews or ratings.
 This can be countered effectively with appropriate responses.
 This again will cost you dearly in time when it could have been avoided in the first place.

 Loss of repeat purchases

 Negative feedback may well prevent you gaining new customers who are review sensitive.
 However, a lost parcel can lose you an existing customer as well as one who may well shop with a competitor if they feel you cannot complete one of the most important stages in a customer’s journey.
 This again costs time in customer service and brand reputation.

 It is very easy to blame a careless delivery person, however, they are under huge pressure to deliver on time from their management.
-Really the onus should be on the company to put great service above fast service and instill a culture of care.
+Really the onus should be on the company to put great service above fast service and instil a culture of care.
 However, it is a difficult balance to get right between speed and accuracy because customers demand both.
 Mistakes will happen and even the best carriers will lose and damage a parcel from time to time.
 This is the reason so many carriers refuse to compensate for damage on a number of products.
 Carriers will compensate for a lost or stolen parcel.
 The same cost in time rears its head again.
-Let’s face it, Carriers do not deal with them at lightning-fast speed they are in no hurry to process claims and pay out it takes persistence to get your money back and it costs you in time.
+Let’s face it, Carriers do not deal with them at lightening fast speed they are in no hurry to process claims and pay out it takes persistence to get your money back and it costs you in time.